Ken Jennings: Other television and game show appearances

 Jennings also appeared on multiple episodes of Doug Loves Movies, hosted by Doug Benson.
 On September 7, 2017, HowStuffWorks unveiled a new show, Omnibus, co-hosted by Jennings and John Roderick, frontman of the indie-rock band The Long Winters.
 They picked topics they feared might be lost to history and discussed them.
 On August 9, 2019, they announced their separation from iHeartRadio and shifted to a Patreon-funded model.
 On January 1, 2023, the podcast decreased from twice to once a week, citing the time required for Jennings's work as Jeopardy! host.
 On September 30, 2025, it was announced that Jennings would leave the podcast as a regular co-host due to his Jeopardy! commitments.
-He is set to remain as an executive producer of the podcast and occasional guest host.
+He is set to remain as the podcast's executive producer and occasional guest host.
+Jennings did his final performance live on November 8, 2025, in Seattle.
 Jennings also narrated the audiobook version of Alex Trebek's autobiography, The Answer Is....
 His rendition was nominated for the Grammy Award for Best Spoken Word Album at the 63rd Grammy Awards.

+Social media

+Jennings was once an active Twitter user.
+Some of his tweets sparked controversy.

+In 2014, Jennings came under criticism for posting "Nothing sadder than a hot person in a wheelchair."
+The controversy continued for years, drawing condemnation from disability rights activists such as Rebecca Cokley in 2020.